ftonneau/eak/README.md

 | Select first and last characters     | Y   | Alt-S         |
 | Keep only the main selection         | q   | ,             |

-Only a few entries are worth commenting:
+Only a few mnemonics are worth commenting:

 * `#` clears the main selection; think of commenting out the main selection

-* `B` duplicates the selection on the previous line because in Kakoune, `C` duplicates the selection on the next line; "C" means "copying", and "B" comes before "C" in the alphabet
+* `B` copies the selection on the previous line because in Kakoune, `C` copies the selection on the next line; "B" comes before "C" in the alphabet

 * Eak's keys for liberal indent and unindent (`Alt->` and `Alt-<` in plain Kakoune) are directional; `L` means "right" and `H` means "left" (cf. `l` and `h`)